AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 {{% api package="model.implementations.reactions" class="NavigationPrioritisedSteeringWithPhysics" %}}
 are available.

-Here's a simple code for loading an Homogeneous pedestrian with physical properties with
+Here's a simple code for loading a homogeneous pedestrian with physical properties with
 {{% api package="model.implementations.actions" class="CognitiveAgentSeek" %}}
 and